muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/Structure and Content.md

 14. Covariance and Jacobian determinant (I want to mention these concepts here because later we penalize covar / det in the objective.
 Should I include the motivation for their penalty as well here or just the definition?
 I think the motivation for penalty should go in the Theory part.
 Here I can just define the general concept?)
 15. Role of Disentangled prior $p(z)$ and Disentangled Variational learned Posterior $q(z)$  in encouraging decomposition of nodes in VAE.
 16. Graph Neural Network (used to represent prior / posterior in 1 variant of our alg.)
+17. DAG learning from labels ?
+Causal graph identification from labels?
+Motivation to relegate this to external specialized methods.

 I'm not including any definition / introduction to Neural Nets or Gradient Descent as I assume that the reader is familiar with them already.